Sharkia SC: Football club

 El Sharkia participated in the Egyptian Premier League for six times in its history, the first time was in 1973 win they won the 1972–73 Egyptian Second Division title, but the season has canceled after Tersana match, because of Yom Kippur War, the next season 74, the club was able to avoid relegation in its first season in the top flight but failed to stay in the league for more than two consecutive seasons and was relegated 1976.

 In 1998, the club won the 1997–98 Egyptian Second Division title and promoted to the Premier League again, like in 1974 they avoided relegation in their first season, and relegated again in 2000.

 In 2016, the club won the Egyptian Second Division Promotion play-off match against Tersana on penalties to win their third Egyptian Second Division title and to promote to the Premier League for six time.

+In 2026, the club's football operations were restructured following an operational partnership with ENPPI SC, with the club's football licence frozen and its first-team operations transferred to the newly established ENPPI-Sharkia football company.
+ENPPI would hold a 51% controlling stake, while Sharkia would retain 49%.